Money and duty free for Barbados

 Barbados duty free

-The following items may be brought into Barbados by travellers over 18 years of age without incurring customs duty:
+The following items may be brought into Barbados by travellers 18 years and older without incurring customs duty:

 • 1L of spirits or wine.

 All other articles are subject to import duty, other than personal effects required during your visit.

 Citizens and residents of Barbados who are 18 years and older are exempted from duty on goods of a value not exceeding BDS$500 per calendar year.